kkyoshida/SleepInfomax/README.md

 ## Overview
 These codes are accompanying the manuscript:

-Kensuke Yoshida and Taro Toyoizumi, "Information maximization explains state-dependent synaptic plasticity and memory reorganization during non-rapid eye movement sleep", PNAS Nexus, in press.
+Kensuke Yoshida and Taro Toyoizumi, "Information maximization explains state-dependent synaptic plasticity and memory reorganization during non-rapid eye movement sleep", PNAS Nexus, 2022. https://doi.org/10.1093/pnasnexus/pgac286

 ## Requirements
 Simulations for the paper above were conducted in the following setup: